jakezak4/peltier_degeneration/README.md

   - targetTemp = target temperature that program is held at.
   - beginningHold = seconds after start button is pressed before the thermal program begins.
   - holdTarget = seconds that the target temperature is held for.
 After hold time is complete the Peltiers will turn off, but he fans and the thermocouples will stay on.
   - assayTime = total assay time, afterwhich the fans will shutdown and the thermocouples will stop recording.
+  	-Total assay time needs to include beginningHold + ramp time + holdTarget + any extra for equilibrating to room temp.

 7) Upload "thermal_degeneration.ino" code to microcontroller (button at top left with arrow).